 Class Periods January 1, 2000 to March 20, 2017 Common Issues prices of Windshield Wiper Systems in Canada and/or elsewhere during the Class Period?
 If so, what damages, if any, did Settlement Class Members suffer?
 Did the Settling Defendants, or any of them, conspire to fix, raise, maintain, and/or stabilize the prices of Air Flow Meters in Canada and/or elsewhere during the Class Period?
 If so, what damages, if any, did Settlement Class Members suffer?
 Settlement Classes directly or indirectly, a Windshield Wiper System; and/or (b) purchased or leased, directly or indirectly, a new or used Automotive Vehicle containing a Windshield Wiper System; and/or (c) purchased for import into Canada, a new or used Automotive Vehicle containing a Windshield Wiper System.
 Excluded Persons and Persons who are included in the Ontario Windshield Wiper Systems Settlement Class and the Quebec Windshield Wiper Systems Settlement Class are excluded from the BC Windshield Wipers Systems Settlement Class are excluded from the BC Windshield Wipers Settlement Class.
-All Persons in Quebec who, during the Class Period, (a) purchased, directly or indirectly, an Air Flow Meter; and/or (b) purchased or leased, directly or indirectly, an enew or used Automotive Vehicle containing an Air Flow Meter; and/or (c) purchased for import into Canada, a new or used Automotive vehicle containing an Air Flow Meter; and/or (c) purchased for import into Canada, a new or used Automotive Vehicle containing an Air Flow Meter.
-Excluded Persons and Defendants Canada, Inc., Denso Sales Canada, Inc., ASMO Co., Ltd., ASMO North America, LLC.
-Mitsuba Corporation, American Mitsuba Corporation, Robert Bosch GmbH, Robert Bosch Inc., Robert Bosch LLC and RBKB Bosch Electrical Drives Co., Ltd. Quebec Actions Hitachi, Ltd., Hitachi Automotive Systems, Ltd., Hitachi Automotive Systems Americas, Inc., Denso Corporation, Denso International America, Inc., Denso Manufacturing Canada, Inc., and Denso Sales Canada, Inc. Plaintiff(s) Serge Asselin Plaintiffs' Counsel Siskinds, Desmeules Рап Air Flow Meters Court and File No. File No. S- 135607 (Vancouver Registry) Superior Court of Quebec (district of Quebec), File No. 200-06- 000201-163
+All Persons in Quebec who, during the Class Period, (a) purchased, directly or indirectly, an Air Flow Meter; and/or (b) purchased or leased, directly or indirectly, a new or used Automotive Vehicle containing an Air Flow Meter; and/or (c) purchased for import into Canada, a new or used Automotive Vehicle containing an Air Flow Meter.
+Excluded Persons and Defendants Canada, Inc., Denso Sales Canada, Inc., ASMO Co., Ltd., ASMO North America, LLC, Mitsuba Corporation, American Mitsuba Corporation, Robert Bosch GmbH, Robert Bosch Inc., Robert Bosch LLC and RBKB Bosch LLC and RBKB Co., Ltd. Quebec Actions Hitachi, Ltd., Hitachi Automotive Systems, Ltd., Hitachi Automotive Systems Americas, Inc., Denso Corporation, Denso International America, Inc., Denso Manufacturing Canada, Inc., and Denso Sales Canada, Inc. Plaintiff(s) Serge Asselin Plaintiffs' Counsel Siskinds, Desmeules Part Air Flow Meters Court and File No. File No. S- 135607 (Vancouver Registry) Superior Court of Quebec (district of Québec), File No. 200-06- 000201-163